 When the weather turns cold, we turn up the heat and get cozy around the fire.
 In fact, most people will do just about anything to escape the chill of winter, but some animals spend their entire lives in areas where the ground is permanently frozen.
-The Arctic Wolf, sometimes called a polar or white wolf, endures some of the most harsh elements on earth, spending their life in the Arctic tundra.
+The Arctic Wolf, sometimes called a polar or white wolf, endure some of the harshest elements on earth, spending their life in the Arctic tundra.

 Here are some amazing facts you may not have known about this highly adaptive and fascinating animal.